Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted on individual sportsbooks.

 |Favorite